 The FICO score range, which ranges from 300 to 850, is widely used by lenders and financial institutions as a measure of creditworthiness.
 As you can see below, a 380 credit score is considered Poor.

 |800 – 850||Exceptional||21%|

 380 Credit Score Credit Card & Loan Options

-Many lenders choose not to lend to borrowers with scores in the Poor range.
+Many lenders choose not to lend to borrowers with credit scores in the Poor range.
 As a result, your ability to borrow money and financing options are going to be very limited.
-With a score of 380, your focus should be on building your credit and raising your credit scores before applying for any loans.
+With a score of 380, your focus should be on building your credit history and raising your credit scores before applying for any loans.

 One of the best ways to build credit is by being added as an authorized user by someone who already has great credit.
 Having someone in your life with good credit that can cosign for you is also an option, but it can hurt their credit score if you miss payments or default on the loan.

 Can you get a credit card with a 380 credit score?

 Credit card applicants with a credit score in this range may be required to put down a security deposit.
 Applying for a secured credit card is probably your best option.
 However, credit card issuers often require a security deposit of $500 – $1,000.
 You may also be able to get a “starter” credit card from a credit union.
 It’s an unsecured credit card, but it comes with a low credit limit and high interest rate.

 Either way, if you are able to get approved for a credit card, you must make your payments on time and keep your balance below 30% of your credit limit.

 Can you get a personal loan with a credit score of 380?